AksenovKirill/frontend-project-lvl1/README.md

 ## Brain calculate game

-**Description**: Simple console game where you need answer what is the result of the math expression?.
+**Description**: Simple console game where u need to find the expression value?.

 If you want to start game -> use `brain-calc` command.